yoannchaudet/LilyGo-T-Relay-Tasmota/README.md

 - Using [Tasmota][tasmota], with all relays on, the board draws 340 mA.
 With all relays off, it is oscillating between 30 and 50 mA.

+**UPDATE:** The board is using a MP1593 step down (see [datasheet][mp1593]).
+That means efficiency can probably be increased by reducing voltage closer to 9 volts or lower.

 <!-- References -->
 [lilygo-t-relay]: https://github.com/Xinyuan-LilyGO/LilyGo-T-Relay
 [arduino]: https://www.arduino.cc/en/software